Where Do People Tell Stories Online? Story Detection Across Online Communities: Analysis

 where the score compares the probability of each word ($w$) in a single subreddit ($c$) versus its probability across all of the subreddits ($C$).
 To measure differences in storytelling behavior, we average the specificity scores across the vocabulary, arriving at a single \textit{distinctiveness} score for each subreddit.
 Importantly, we calculate distinctiveness only for the texts predicted as containing stories because we are interested in the language used in stories, not in the subreddit overall.

-Figure \ref{figure:scatterplot-categories} shows the 306 subreddits in our dataset mapped by their story rate (as predicted by our story detector) and their distinctiveness.
-Table \ref{table:matrix-specificity-storytelling} shows the ``corners'' of this plot, i.e., the subreddits with the most and least storytelling and distinctiveness.
+In Figure \ref{figure:scatterplot-categories}, we map communities across two axes: their \textit{story rate}, predicted by our story detector, and the \textit{distinctiveness} of their vocabulary.
 Categories of subreddits form interpretable clusters.
-For example, subreddits in the \textit{stories} category, such as \textit{r/Glitch\_in\_the\_Matrix}, tend to have both high rates of storytelling and low distinctiveness --- these subreddits elicit stories that do not use consistently distinctive language --- while subreddits in the \textit{fandom} category such as \textit{r/asoiaf} (dedicated to the series of novels, \textit{A Song of Ice and Fire}) tend to have less storytelling, but when storytelling happens, the stories use relatively distinctive language.
-Some categories, like \textit{professional advice}, range across the plot, with member subreddits like \textit{askscience} (containing little storytelling and low distinctiveness) and \textit{MechanicAdvice} (containing frequent storytelling and highly distinctive language).
+We show 291 subreddits (those matching our filtering criteria, see \S\ref{section:storydetection}), and Table \ref{table:matrix-specificity-storytelling} in \ref{appendix-section-additional-results} shows the ``corners'' of this plot, i.e., the subreddits with the most and least storytelling and distinctiveness.
+For example, subreddits in the \textit{stories} category, such as \textit{r/Glitch\_in\_the\_Matrix}, tend to have both high rates of storytelling and low distinctiveness --- these subreddits elicit stories that do not use consistently distinctive language.
+Some categories contain a wide range, e.g., the \textit{technology} category contains subreddits varying across half the distinctiveness range, from \textit{r/apple} (not at all distinctive) to \textit{r/buildapc} (very distinctive stories).
+In Figure \ref{figure:categories-distinctiveness} in \ref{appendix-section-additional-results}, we show the full ranking of subreddit categories, which can aid researchers in determining whether to build a custom detector for their target domain or rely on a mixture of finetuning data to align with the diverse storytelling in some categories.